Notice of Race and Sailing Instructions

 17.2 Competitors must not pass a capsized vessel without asking whether assistance is necessary.
 Redress will be given for any boat that renders assistance.

 17.3 Stay out of the way of power boaters – they likely do not know what they are doing.
-This includes the Queen of Nanaimo or whatever stupid name the new ferry has.
+This includes the Salish Eagle or whatever stupid name the new ferry has.

-17.4 A rescue boat will accompany will be available for emergencies and for rescuing competitors being flushed down the harbour on the tide.
+17.4 A rescue boat will usually accompany the race and will be available for emergencies and for rescuing competitors being flushed down the harbour on the tide.

 Competition is for the permanent trophies on display above the pavilion fireplace.
 In keeping with sustainability, all trophies have been salvaged from the scrap heap.